Research

 @ UNIVERSITY OF GEORGIA

-Project (1): Investigate key components in the polygyne queen of Solenopsis invicta (red imported fire ant) that mediate worker supergene discrimination
+Project: Investigate key signals on the polygyne queen of Solenopsis invicta (red imported fire ant) that mediate worker supergene discrimination

 Abstract: The multiple-queen (polygyne) social form of the red imported fire ant (Solenopsis invicta) is associated with the Sb supergene, a Mendelian genetic element formed by chromosomal inversions.
 When workers carry this Sb supergene, the colony accepts multiple reproductive queens, given the queens also carry the supergene.
 In contrast, when a colony’s workers lack the Sb supergene, as is the case in monogyne colonies, the colony tolerates only a single reproductive queen.
 Colonies previously were shown to display polygyne behavior with as few as 10% to 20% of workers carrying the Sb supergene.
 However, it remains unknown how such a low proportion of Sb workers affects the collective social phenotype of the whole colony.
 To identify essential factors in the collective acceptance of Sb queens, we conducted a series of behavioral assays using mixed polygyne-monogyne worker units with the proportion of Sb workers around the threshold level of 20%.
 We changed the type and amount of interaction between the two worker types in the assays to see which conditions favor the acceptance of multiple polygyne queens.
 Our results showed that Sb-carrying (polygyne) workers directly reduce aggression by monogyne workers towards the queen when polygyne workers roam freely, potentially an effect of volatile pheromones.
 As well, Sb workers indirectly influence the queen preference behavior of monogyne workers without contacting the queens.
 As the duration or intensity of direct interactions between worker types increased, acceptance of polygyne queens also increased, suggesting that specific cuticular compounds from Sb workers play a critical role in the process.